mehulagg/gitlab/doc/administration/packages/container_registry.md

 filesystem.
 Enable backups with your object storage provider if desired.

+NOTE: **Note:**
+According to the [AWS Go SDK](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html), the SDK detects and uses the built-in providers automatically, without requiring manual configurations.
+For example, if you use IAM roles for your Amazon EC2 instances, your applications automatically use the instance’s credentials.
+You don’t need to manually configure credentials in your application.

 **Omnibus GitLab installations**

 To configure the `s3` storage driver in Omnibus: